1. 9.2 サーバー送信イベント

 If the field name is "event"

-Set the event type buffer to field value.
+Set the event type buffer to the field value.

 If the field name is "data"